HiddenSystem/HiddenSystem.github.io/content/Video Games/Reviews/Trails Series (軌跡).md

 y'know, that happens in the last fight in the final dungeon in the last chapter, that was good

 Feels they held back on Zero to let it all out on Azure

+### Trails of Cold Steel 3

+Chapter 1 impressions:

+So far, the story sucks, but the gameplay is fun.
+It might just be the stark jump between Azure and CS3 though in terms of style and all.

+In general, if you like the gameplay of JRPGs, you'll be having fun

+Story
+- New chars that I don't care about yet that you have to babysit
+- The recurring cast are all like, "Remember the good ol' days", instead of actual new content
+- Theres so many chars that there isn't enough time given to really flesh out any single group of chars
+- These chars are very anime tropey at the moment (I think all of cold steel is more anime trope-y compared to the older games, by design probably)
+- bathing bonding moments is a bit weirdchamp

+Gameplay (Nightmare difficulty)
+- Brave Orders are op, but fun.
+  - Especially the defensive ones, I feel like as long as shields are up, you can't really die except through insta kills
+- The game is still challenging while making you feel op, which I feel like would be hard to do, but they accomplish that somehow
+- Even more customizability from 2 master quartz
+- GUNNER!
+STRIKER!
+- Hearthstone is pretty fun, better than blade

+Chapter 2:
+- girls go cooking/guys go to computer class, hmmm
+- The "reveals" are just plot dumped after boss fights, it feels a bit forced
+- I do like the gameplay loop of getting your old party members a lot better than in CSII
+- Randy's personality feels a lot more beta compared to his Ao/Zero counterpart, which is kinda sad
+- New class people I kinda, I think they're just alright still.
+Nothing special
+- I like the new outfits for the recurring cast